drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

 # Analysis of descriptors computed using Feret's diameter

-What is descriptor.
+What are descriptors.
 What is shape analysis.

 ## Feret's diameter